Forest Research Centre activities

 The visitors were presented work of the FRC on the benefits of medium scale biomass to electricity generation using simple technologies; and light weight composites of long strand particles of hardwood, wood flower and adhesive.

-A current area of growing interest for the task force is the recovery of energy and chemicals from wood residues, a potential end use for plantation thinnings.
+A current area of growing interest for the task force is the recovery of energy and chemicals from wood residues, a potential end use for plantation thinning.
 The work at SCU on gasification of wood and liquid fuel production attracted considerable discussion.
 The task force proceeded to DPI Wollongbar following the visit to SCU and were briefed in "bio chemical" production of ethanol and other products from wood and many other forms of biomass.

 Regional Universities Network (RUN) Vietnam